 13. Source antique mirror-doors for a boho feel

 Stylishly complementing a boho inspired space, we love the idea of sourcing antique mirror-doors, which can be propped in a corner to enlarge a space.
+You could also DIY your own version of this mirror by sourcing a reclaimed door or shutter and mounting on a mirror.

 14. Lean a large, antique-style mirror against a wall